 Khadira.
-Hindi khair, Acacia catechu (Ja.IV,87).
+Acacia catechu (Ja IV 87).
 A medium-sized tree with black bark, slender branches covered with hooked thorns and a small white or sometimes pale-yellow flower.
 The leaf consists of spine with tiny leaflets on it.
 The timber of this tree is strong and durable, and wood chips are boiled to produce a substance which is added to betel and sometimes used in medicine.
-We read of bowls and stakes for impaling criminals being made out of khadira wood (Ja.IV,29) and of woodpeckers living in a grove of khadira trees (Ja.II,162).
-The Buddha commented that because of their size and shape, the leaves of neither the khadira, the palāsa or the āmalaka can be made into a container to carry water (S.V,438).
+We read of stakes for impaling criminals being made out of khadira wood (Ja IV 29) and of woodpeckers living in a grove of khadira trees (Ja II 162).
+The

+Buddha commented that because of their size and shape, the leaves of neither the khadira, the palāsa or the āmalaka can be made into a container to carry water (S V 438).

 Khīrapaṇṇi.
-Milk Tree, Hindi khirni, Mimusops hexandra.
+Probably the Milk Tree, Manilkara hexandra.
 A large tree with rough grey bark, leaves clustered on the end of the branches and small white flowers.
-When plucked, the leaves exude a white latex and hence its Pāḷi name 'milk leaf tree'.
-The wood of this tree was used to make the shafts of arrows (M.I,429).
+The leaves and fruit contain a milk-like latex which also drips from the bark, probably giving the tree its Pali name.
+The wood of this tree was used to make the shafts of arrows (M I 429).

 Khīrarukkha.
 A tree or trees the name of which literally means 'milk tree'.
-When cut, they exudes a white sap (Ja.II,274; S.IV,160).
-This is probably a general name for fig trees.
-A monk who saw a beautiful woman and was suddenly overcome by desire was said to have become 'like a milk tree felled by an axe' (Ja.I,303).
-See Assattha, Pilakkha and Udumbara.
+When cut, they exude a white sap (Ja II 274; S IV 160).
+This is probably a general name for Ficus or fig trees.
+A monk who saw a beautiful woman and was suddenly overcome by desire was said to have become 'like a milk tree felled by an axe' (Ja I 303).
+See Assattha, Nigrodha, Pilakkha and Udumbara.